ahmedK03/crud-php-oop/README.md

 - Bootstrap
 - Data Tables
-- Font Awesome
+- Font Awesome Icons
+- MVC Pattern
 - Jquery
-- Sweet Alert
-- MVC Pattern
+- JQuery Ajax for communicating with the controller and db